pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/03-airgap-pixie.md

 cat cloud_image_list.txt
 ```

-7. Modify the yaml files in the `pixie_cloud/yamls` folder to pull the images from your private image registry.
+8. Modify the yaml files in the `pixie_cloud/yamls` folder to pull the images from your private image registry.

-8. Modify the `pixie_cloud/yamls/cloud.yaml` file to remove the `plugin-db-updater-job` job.
+9. Modify the `pixie_cloud/yamls/cloud.yaml` file to remove the `plugin-db-updater-job` job.

-9. Deploy Pixie Cloud dependencies and wait for all pods within the `plc` namespace to become ready and available before proceeding to the next step.
+10. Deploy Pixie Cloud dependencies and wait for all pods within the `plc` namespace to become ready and available before proceeding to the next step.
 If there is an error, you may need to retry this step.

 ```
 kubectl apply -f yamls/cloud_deps_elastic_operator.yaml kubectl apply -f yamls/cloud_deps.yaml
 ```

+11. (Optional) If you are using a custom domain, make the following two edits to the `yamls/cloud.yaml` file:

+- Replace the `dev.withpixie.dev` value for `PL_DOMAIN_NAME` in the `pl-domain-config` ConfigMap with your own domain.
+- Replace the `- suffix: "dev.withpixie.dev"` line in the `proxy-envoy-config` ConfigMap with `-prefix: "*"`.

-10. Deploy Pixie Cloud:
+12. Deploy Pixie Cloud:

 ```
 kubectl apply -f yamls/cloud.yaml
 ```

-11. Wait for all pods within the `plc` namespace to become ready and available.
+13. Wait for all pods within the `plc` namespace to become ready and available.
 Note that you may have one or more `create-hydra-client-job` pod errors, but as long as long as another instance of that pod successfully completes, that is ok.

 ```bash
 kubectl get pods -n plc